wbthomason/blog/content/post/academic-vim.md

 LaTeX.

 [^self-promo]: Warning: Shameless self-promotion here.
-[^unite-bibtex]: If you're a Unite or Denite user, then [unite-bibtex](https://github.com/msprev/unite-bibtex) is a good thing to have.
+[^unite-bibtex]: If you're an Unite or Denite user, then [unite-bibtex](https://github.com/msprev/unite-bibtex) is a good thing to have.

 ### Focus Plugins {#focus-plugins}